gtxaspec/wz_flash-helper/docs/README_FAQs.md

 There are three ways:

 - Checking the bottom of the camera
-- Checking with Wyze mobile app: Device info -> MAC
+- Checking with Wyze mobile app: Settings -> Device Info -> MAC address
 - Running `ifconfig wlan0` with SSH or serial connection

 ### How can I generate .sha256sum files for partition images?